CodingItWrong/outsidein.dev/book/react/6-writing-data.md

  };
 ```

-Now we get another error:
+When we rerun the E2E test, we get another error:

 ```sh
 TypeError: Cannot read properties of undefined (reading 'name')